-Only stockholders of record at the close of business on April 24, 2013 are entitled to receive notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on April 25, 2014 are entitled to receive notice of and to vote at the Annual Meeting.
 A list of stockholders entitled to vote will be available for examination at the meeting by any stockholder for any purpose germane to the meeting.
-The list will also be available for the same purpose for ten days prior to the meeting at our principal executive offices at 51 Discovery, Suite 150, Irvine, California 92618.
+The list will also be available for the same purpose for ten days prior to the meeting at our principal executive offices at 175 Technology, Suite 150, Irvine, California 92618.

 To obtain directions to attend the Annual Meeting and vote in person, please call Investors Relations at (212) 986-6667.
-We have enclosed our 2012 annual report, including financial statements, and the proxy statement with this Notice of Annual Meeting.
+We have enclosed our 2013 annual report, including financial statements, and the proxy statement with this Notice of Annual Meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to Be Held on June 10, 2013
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to Be Held on June 11, 2014

-The notice of annual meeting of stockholders, proxy statement and 2012 annual report are available to stockholders at http://proxy.netlist.com.
+This notice of annual meeting of stockholders, the enclosed proxy statement and our 2013 annual report are available to stockholders at http://proxy.netlist.com.